Do Corporate Wellness Programs Work? Updated for 2023

 As we change behaviors we reduce elevated health risks, we reduce the likelihood of developing chronic disease, and we essentially stay out of our expensive healthcare system.
 It pretty much looks like this:

-How Corporate Wellness Programs are Reducing Healthcare Costs
+How Corporate Wellness Programs Work to Reduce Healthcare Costs

-This figure also tells us what wellness programs need to do to be successful.
+This figure also tells us what corporate wellness programs need to do to work.
 It all starts with our unhealthy behaviors.
 Comprehensive wellness programs that follow effective behavior change strategies will improve employee health behaviors and will reduce elevated health risks.

 These programs will also help employees maintain these healthy behaviors for the rest of their lives.
 This is a pretty tall order and quite frankly most wellness programs probably fail to produce these results.

-This is why many claim that wellness programs are ineffective at reducing healthcare costs and most of these claims are probably correct.
+This is why many claim that wellness programs do not work and are ineffective at reducing healthcare costs.
+Most of these claims are probably correct.
 About the most difficult thing we as humans can do is to change behaviors.

 In order for a wellness program to have any effect on healthcare costs it must be successful at helping individuals adopt and maintain healthy behaviors.
 In an earlier blog I have shown the exact steps wellness programs need to take if they are to be successful at helping employees change behaviors.
 You can find that article here.